collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [Satanicpuppy](https://stackexchange.com/users/-1/169-satanicpuppy) on 2010-12-30
 - score: 5

-<p>...Why would we need to?
-Depending on your feelings toward Jesus, you'd say "Lunatic" or "Liar".</p>
+...Why would we need to?
+Depending on your feelings toward Jesus, you'd say "Lunatic" or "Liar".

-<p>It's not a dilemma if there are options that you agree with.
+It's not a dilemma if there are options that you agree with.
 Its like "Eat some delicious pie, or we'll kill this puppy!"
-It's only a dilemma if you really really don't want pie.</p>
+It's only a dilemma if you really really don't want pie.

 ## Answer 1753